 The investigated landslide is located in Kanglang village in the Upper Bhote Koshi valley of Sindhupalchok district, Province 3, Nepal (hereafter referred to as the Kanglang landslide) (Fig. 1a).
-During the widening of the local road from Daklang to Listi (Fig. 1b), the slope was informally excavated to a steep $\sim 70^{\circ}$ cut in December 2017 (Fig. 1c).
+During the widening of the local road from Daklang to Listi (Fig. 1b), the slope was informally excavated to a steep ~70° cut in December 2017 (Fig. 1c).
 It is common for slopes to be excavated at steep angles during the construction of local roads to minimise earthwork volumes and associated costs (Hearn, 2011).
 During the following monsoon in July 2018, a translational slide (Varnes, 1958) occurred, affecting a larger area above the road cut (Fig. 1d).
-With \sim 1.5 m depth of the sliding surface, the landslide can be categorised as a shallow translational slide.
+With ~1.5 m depth of the sliding surface, the landslide can be categorised as a shallow translational slide.
 The length and width of the landslide are approximately 25 m (upslope), and 45 m (along slope) respectively.
-The sliding soil body generally follows Northeast direction, extending from an elevation of 1440 m (toe) m to 1460 m (crown) above sea level (a.s.l.).
-The elevations were recorded using a hand-held GPS (Garmin 60CSx) which provides an approximate estimation of the elevation with an accuracy of <10 m.
-Although the exact timing of the landslide is not known, the landowner noted that the landslide occurred before 16 July 2018.
+The sliding soil body generally followed the Northeast direction, extending from an elevation of 1440 m (toe) m to 1460 m (crown) above sea level (a.s.l.).
+The elevations were recorded using a hand-held GPS (Garmin 60CSx), which provides an approximate estimation of the elevation with an accuracy of <10 m.
+Although the evect siming of the landslide is not known, the landowner noted that the landslide occurred before 16 $\frac{1}{2}$ with 2018.

-The study area receives an average of 3599 mm of rainfall annually, the second-highest rainfall in Nepal (Karki et al., 2016), based on the 64year rainfall record (1955-2018) obtained from the nearest weather station in Gumthang, located ~6.3 km from the study site (DHM, 2018).
-The topography of the region is rugged with steep slopes, narrow gorges and high relief with altitudes ranging from 760 to 4100 m (Tanoli et al., 2017).
-Geologically, the Kanglang landslide is underlain by a thick colluvial deposit with a mix of gravel-, cobble-, and boulder-sized materials, and is situated near the mid-section of a hillslope which could be an ancient landslide deposit (Fig. 1b).
-Such deposits encountered on the mountain slopes are formed by progressive downslope transport of materials from gravity-driven mass movement or hill wash processes (Hearn, 2011).
-The study site is approximately 7.4 km south of the Main Central Thrust (MCT) and the region south of MCT is dominated by sedimentary and metasedimentary rocks including shale, sandstone, limestone, dolomite, slate, phyllite, schist, and quartzite (Upreti, 2001).
-The majority of the Daklang-Listi road, including the Kanglang landslide, traverses through the Lakharpata formation (DMG, 1994), which includes Malekhu Limestone, Benighat Slate, and Dhading Dolomites of the Upper Nuwakot unit (Stöcklin, 1980; Upreti, 1996).
+The study area receives an average of 3599 mm of rainfall, unually, the second-highest rainfall in Nepal (Karki et al., 2016), based on the 64-year rainfall record (1955-2018) at the nearest weather station in Gumthang, located ~6.3 km from the study site (DF M, 2018).
+The topography of the region is rugged with steep slopes, narrow gorges and high relief w. h a titudes ranging from 760 to 4100 m (Tanoli et al., 2017).
+Geologically, the Kanglang landslide is un. rlain by a thick colluvial deposit with a mix of gravel-, cobble-, and boulder-sized materials, near a middle section of a hillslope which could be an ancient landslide deposit (Fig. 1b).
+Such deposits concountered on the mountain slopes are formed by progressive downslope transport of materials from gravity-driven mass movement or hill wash processes (Hearn, 2011).
+The study site is approximately 7.4 km south of the Main Central Thrust (MCT) and the region south of MCT is dominated v sedimentary and metasedimentary rocks including shale, sandstone, limestone, dolomite, slate, phyllite, schist, and quartzite (Upreti, 2001).
+The majority of the Daklang-Listi road, including the Kanglang landslide, traverses through the Lakharpata formation (DMG, 1994), which includes Malekhu limestone, Benighat slate, and Dhading Dolomites of the Upper Nuwakot unit (Stöcklin, 1980; Upreti, 1996).
 During the 2015 Gorkha earthquake, Nepal, Sindhupalchok district was severely affected by a large number of co-seismic landslides (Kincey et al., 2021; Roback et al., 2018).
 The consequent post-earthquake landslide activities in this region have been reported to have remained active and evolving by recent studies (Kincey et al., 2021; Tian et al., 2020).
 Due to the combination of heavy rainfall, rugged topography, proximity to the tectonic fault, post-earthquake landslide activity, as well as ongoing anthropogenic activities like road-building (Mcadoo et al., 2018; Rosser et al., 2021), the study area is susceptible to both natural and anthropogenic landslides.